 Besides, $|u_\eps|\to1$ uniformly in compact subsets of $\R^4\setminus M$. \end{theorem}

-The connection between critical points of functionals of Allen-Cahn or Ginzburg-Landau types and, respectively, codimension 1 and 2 minimal submanifolds has long been known, and a large literature has been dedicated to that subject.
-Among other works, in the Allen-Cahn case we can mention \cite{modica1979gamma, sternberg1988effect, kohn1989local, tonegawa2012stable, roger2008convergence, del2011giorgi, del2013entire, del2015serrin, pacard2003constant}.
-Limits of critical points of min-max type to build codimension 1 minimal surfaces on compact manifolds have recently been used in \cite{chodosh2020minimal, bellettini2020inhomogeneous, guaraco2018min} as a PDE alternative to the Almgren-Pitts min-max approach \cite{pitts1976existence, marques2017existence, schoen1981regularity}.
+The connection between critical points of functionals of Allen--Cahn or Ginzburg--Landau types and, respectively, codimension 1 and 2 minimal submanifolds has long been known, and a large literature has been dedicated to that subject.
+Among other works, in the Allen--Cahn case we can mention \cite{modica1979gamma, sternberg1988effect, kohn1989local, tonegawa2012stable, roger2008convergence, del2011giorgi, del2013entire, del2015serrin, pacard2003constant}.
+Limits of critical points of min-max type to build codimension 1 minimal surfaces on compact manifolds have recently been used in \cite{chodosh2020minimal, bellettini2020inhomogeneous, guaraco2018min} as a PDE alternative to the Almgren--Pitts min-max approach \cite{pitts1976existence, marques2017existence, schoen1981regularity}.

-As for complex-valued Ginzburg-Landau type equations, point vortex concentration in the 2-dimensional case has been analyzed in many works, among them the classical books \cite{bethuel1994ginzburg, sandier2008vortices}.
-In higher dimensions, limits towards geodesics in 3-dimensional space or more generally codimension 2 minimal surfaces have been analyzed from the optics of the calculus of variations in \cite{riviere1996lines, roman2021bounded, contreras2017nearly, lin1999complex, bethuel2001asymptotics, montero2004local, jerrard2004local, pigati2021minimal}.
+As for complex-valued Ginzburg--Landau type equations, point vortex concentration in the two dimensional case has been analyzed in many works, among them the classical books \cite{bethuel1994ginzburg, sandier2008vortices,pacard2012linear}.
+In higher dimensions, limits towards geodesics in three dimensional space or more generally codimension 2 minimal surfaces have been analyzed from the optics of the calculus of variations in \cite{riviere1996lines, contreras2017nearly, lin1999complex, bethuel2001asymptotics, montero2004local, jerrard2004local, pigati2021minimal}.

-In the magnetic Ginzburg-Landau context of energy \eqref{Energy_no_domain} in a compact manifold, Pigati and Stern \cite{pigati2021minimal} proved that critical points with uniformly bounded energies approach the weight measure of a stationary, codimension 2 integral varifold.
+In the self-dual magnetic Ginzburg--Landau context of energy \eqref{Energy_no_domain} in a compact manifold, Pigati and Stern \cite{pigati2021minimal} proved that critical points with uniformly bounded energies approach the weight measure of a stationary, codimension 2 integral varifold.
 Our result can be interpreted as a form of converse of their statement in the (non-compact) entire space for a special class of minimal submanifolds.
-In the recent work \cite{liu2021entire} Liu, Ma, Wei and Wu have found a different class of entire solutions to \eqref{Energy_4d} connected with the so-called saddle solution of Allen-Cahn equation and a special minimal surface built by Arezzo and Pacard \cite{arezzo2003complete}.
+In the recent work \cite{liu2021entire} Liu, Ma, Wei and Wu have found a different class of entire solutions to \eqref{Energy_4d} connected with the so-called saddle solution of Allen--Cahn equation and a special minimal surface built by Arezzo and Pacard \cite{arezzo2003complete}.
 Symmetries allow them to reduce the problem to one in two variables.